augustinh22/msc_markdown/source/03_AppliedExample.md

 All Sentinel-2 \ac{L1C} data available on the Copernicus Open Access Hub for these three granules are continuously included in the data cube, resulting in a dense time-series beginning June 28, 2015 until the most recent image.
 All of the data used were acquired using the download script as part of the automated workflow described in \autoref{sec:acquisition}.

-At the time of writing, data is included up to June 22, 2018, which comes down to 591 Sentinel-2 granule-size scenes, resulting in a range of approximately 127 to 258 observations at different moments in time throughout the study area [^2].
-These granules are captured by two Sentinel-2 relative orbits (78 and 121), resulting in temporally denser data where the orbits overlap (*see* Figure \autoref{fig:overview} for an estimation of the orbits).
+At the time of writing, data is included up to June 22, 2018, which comes down to 591 Sentinel-2 granule-size scenes.
+This results in a range of approximately 127 to 258 observations at different moments in time throughout the study area for the temporal extent of all scenes [^2].
+These granules are captured by two Sentinel-2 relative orbits (78 and 121), resulting in temporally denser data where the orbits overlap (*see* \autoref{fig:overview} for an estimation of the orbits).
 These three Sentinel-2 granules are provided by Copernicus in the same projection (\acs{UTM} zone 37N, \acs{EPSG}: 32637), which means that the data do not require re-projection for collective storage or analysis.

-[^2]: All of the Sentinel-2 products already ingested into the data cube implementation, thus used in the showcased results, are documented in \autoref{tab:s2products}.
+[^2]: All of the Sentinel-2 products already indexed in the data cube implementation, whose ingested information layers are used in the showcased results, are documented in \autoref{tab:s2products}.

 # Methods

 The workflow implemented here focuses on automation and big data, encompassing downloading Sentinel-2 data, re-formatting them, preliminarily classifying them with \acs{SIAM}™ (i.e. generating multiple information layers), indexing Sentinel-2 images and information layers into an implementation of the \ac{ODC} and ingesting information layers (\autoref{fig:workflow}).
 This process runs automatically every day for each of the three study area granules.
-The result is daily incorporation of the most recently available data ready for analysis, including semantic queries based on the automated generic semantic enrichment.
-Queries are facilitated using Jupyter notebooks by accessing the information layers produced by \acs{SIAM}™ in the data cube via a Python \acs{API}.
+The result is daily incorporation of the most recently available data ready for analysis, including semantic queries based on automated generic semantic enrichment.
+Queries are facilitated using Jupyter notebooks by accessing the ingested information layers produced by \acs{SIAM}™ via a Python \acs{API}.

 ![Automated workflow overview from download to queries and indicator extraction, which utilises the Python \acs{API}.
 Author's illustration. \label{fig:workflow}](source/figures/Workflow_helvetica.png)